mobile app bar

 CJ Gardner Johnson, Who Just Signed $8 Million Deal With Lions, Was Once Accused of Spitting on His Opponent Mid-Game

-The offseason is still in its early stages for the Philadelphia Eagles, but one familiar name has already re-entered the conversation.
-Former fan favorite C. J. Gardner-Johnson recently indicated he would be open to a return to Philadelphia, while also revealing that his long-term future might not include a lengthy NFL career.
+The offseason is still in its early stages for the Philadelphia Eagles, but one familiar name has already re-entered the trade conversation.
+Former fan favorite C. J. Gardner-Johnson recently indicated he would be open to a return to Philadelphia.
+Just that, he has also revealed that his priorities might not include a lengthy NFL career.

 After his rookie deal, Gardner-Johnson joined the Detroit Lions on a one-year contract worth $8 million in 2023.
-The following year, he secured the biggest deal of his career, returning to the Philadelphia Eagles on a three-year contract worth up to $33 million.
-Philadelphia moved on last offseason, and Gardner-Johnson eventually spent time with both the Houston Texans and the Chicago Bears.
-Across those deals, the defensive back has already earned well over $30 million during his NFL career.
+The following year, he secured the biggest deal of his career, joining the Philadelphia Eagles on a three-year contract worth up to $33 million.
+Philadelphia moved on last offseason.

 “Win the Super Bowl, make some money, and I’m out.
-I’m tryna be free and stream my life,” he said during his latest stream when discussing his future.
-Gardner-Johnson appears to be thinking ahead to life after the NFL, particularly in the growing world of streaming and online content.
-For now, however, his next football destination remains unresolved.
+I’m tryna be free and stream my life,” said Gardner-Johnson during his latest stream.

 With the Bears, he flashed at times but never quite delivered the major impact Chicago hoped for.
-In ten appearances, including seven starts, he recorded 51 tackles, five quarterback hits, five tackles for loss, four pass breakups, three sacks, two interceptions, and a forced fumble.
-Much of that time came while playing cornerback rather than his more natural safety role.
+In 10 appearances, including seven starts, he recorded 51 tackles, five quarterback hits, five tackles for loss, four pass breakups, three sacks, two interceptions, and a forced fumble.
+All these came while mostly playing cornerback rather than his more natural safety role.

-His Pro Football Focus grade of 51.6 ranked near the bottom among qualifying defensive backs, which could make the Bears hesitant to invest further.
-Financially, Chicago may not have much of a choice anyway.
+His Pro Football Focus grade of 51.6 ranked near the bottom among qualifying defensive backs.
+That could make the Bears hesitant to invest further.
+Financially, Chicago may not have much of a choice.

-The team is currently projected to be over the salary cap, meaning several veterans could become cap casualties as the organization looks to reshape the roster and retain key contributors like Kevin Byard.
+The team is currently projected to be over the salary cap.
+So several veterans could become cap casualties as the organization looks to reshape the roster and retain key contributors like Kevin Byard.
 With younger players such as Kyler Gordon and Jaylon Johnson already in place, Gardner-Johnson may find himself looking for another opportunity elsewhere.

 About the author